elementalcollision/GraphMemory-IDE/docs/condon-migration/TASK-002_SUMMARY.md

 ## 4. Migration & Compatibility
 - **Compatibility Analysis:**
-  - All external dependencies are categorized by Condon compatibility, with alternatives and migration strategies documented.
+  - All external dependencies are categorized by Codon compatibility, with alternatives and migration strategies documented.
   - Type system and Unicode limitations are clearly noted, with conversion and workaround strategies provided.
 - **Migration Procedures:**
   - Step-by-step migration guides for incompatible dependencies, type system issues, and Unicode conversion.